 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

-Hurricanes, tornadoes, earthquakes, even the occasional snowpocalypse can leave you stranded in your home for days or even weeks.
+Hurricanes, tornadoes, earthquakes, even the occasional snowpocalypse or pandemic can leave you stranded in your home for days or even weeks.
 Are you prepared if a disaster hits?

 You’ll be glad you planned ahead, and it doesn’t get more basic than making sure you and your family have a sustainable food supply.